m3dev/m3-tracing/jvm/opencensus/README.md

 - `never`

 Default value is `never` to prevent unexpected traces, so that you need to specify value explicitly to enable tracing.

+## Tracing context propagation setting

+You can control tracing context propagation between services.

+If your application is an non-root of a trace, you have to set endpoint public setting as false for viewing entire trace forest.

+To set tracing context propagation, set setting value into `M3_TRACER_OPENCENSUS_ENDPOINT_PUBLIC` environment variable or `m3.tracer.opencensus.endpoint.public` JVM system property.

+Possible values are:

+- `true` or `false`

+Default value is `true` to prevent unexpected tracing context propagation.
+You need to specify value to `false` if you enable to trace your backend service as part of entire trace forest.

 ## Side effect of `io.grpc.Context`